 Illegal puppy trade

-The trade in purebred puppies is booming: they are being sold at a cheap price on the internet, in pet shops and in public spaces.
+The puppy trade is booming.
+Thousands are sold every day across Europe by unscrupulous dealers on the internet, in pet shops and in public spaces.

-Produced in so-called puppy mills in poor conditions, the puppies are separated too early from their oppressed mothers, to be transported for sale across Europe, often sick and with fake documents.
-In many cases the new owners are faced with high veterinary costs and despite intensive care, many animals die or have to be put down.
+Bred in remote and filthy puppy farms, tiny pups may be separated too early from their abused mothers to be transported for sale across the continent.
+Puppies are often sick and accompanied by fake documents.
+In many cases the new owners are faced with high veterinary costs and, tragically, the kindest option for an unwell pup is often euthanasia.

-Irresponsible business practices in the breeding and trading of puppies cause massive animal suffering across Europe.
+Unregulated and illegal breeding and selling of puppies is the cause of massive animal suffering across Europe.

-Are you a victim of suspect puppy dealers?
-Do you know affected dog owners who wish to share their experience?
-Did you recently notice suspect puppy sales?
+Are you a victim of illegal puppy dealers?
+Do you know a dog owner who could share their experience?
+Did you recently notice a suspicious puppy sale or advertisement?

 Please follow our checklist before bringing a new puppy into your life.
 Also do not forget that there are puppies in shelters who desperately need a loving home!
 However, if you’re determined to buy, please follow our checklist to make sure you don’t accidentally buy a farmed puppy and by doing so, unwittingly support illegal traders.